netbymatt/nexrad-level-3-data/README.md

 |0x0018|Special Graphic Symbol Packet|
 |0xAF1F|Radial Data Packet (16 Data Levels)|

+## Possible Issues
+- In production it has been found that some NSS data includes symbology IDs other than 1 which is the only one that appears in the documentation.
+I've examined these other responses and have found these to be structured text.
+This text is returned as symbology.pages, but is technically undocumented per the specification above.
+- In production NSS data that is truncated has been found.
+Other cases of truncated data may also exist.
+The parser is designed to catch these errors, log them to the console and they do any additional processing that may be necessary.
+The recommended practice is to test that your desired data structure exists in the returned object before doing any further processing with it.

 ## ToDo
 * Add support for additional radial products
 * Add support for raster products